Department of Agriculture and Water Resources, February 2018

 The RIC will be operational by July 2018.

-RIC farm business loans will support the long-term strength, resilience and profitability of farm businesses by helping them to build and maintain diversity in the markets they supply, so they can take advantage of new and emerging opportunities across Australia and overseas.
+RIC farm business loans will support the long-term strength, resilience and profitability of eligible farm businesses by helping them to build and maintain diversity in the markets they supply, so they can take advantage of new and emerging opportunities across Australia and overseas.

 The RIC will also provide concessional loans to help farm businesses prepare for, manage through and recover from periods of drought.